 Alimony and Short-Term Marriages

 If a marriage lasts less than 10 years, it is a short-term marriage, which will impact the duration of spousal support.
-Typically, the maximum duration a judge will order is half of the duration of the marriage.
+Typically, the maximum duration a judge will order is half the length of the marriage.
 If you were married for 8 years, then the maximum duration of alimony is usually 4 years.
 Some exceptions might apply.

 How Long Does Spousal Support Last?

-With a short-term marriage, the judge will include a termination date, which is usually half the duration of the marriage, or less.
+With a short-term marriage, the judge will include a termination date, which is usually half the length of the marriage, or less.
 So if you were married for 7 years, a judge who awards alimony might provide that it terminates in 3.5 years.
 Even with short-term marriages, however, a judge might depart from the 50% rule.

 Judges have discretion in specific circumstances.
 With long-term marriages, however, the court does not provide a termination date.
 Instead, the paying spouse will need to seek a reduction or termination in the future.
 The court retains jurisdiction, so the court may modify the spousal support order.